Your Relationship & A New Baby

 COMMON PROBLEMS FOR NEW FATHERS

 New fathers may not be prepared for the fact that a new baby will consume much of the time of their spouse.
-Many men in relationships are used to the undivided attention of their partner, and it may be a completely new experience for the man to have to share the affections of his companion with someone else.
-On some occasions, a woman can become so focused on caring for her new child that she neglects the emotional and physical needs of her husband.
-Men who have been in a relationship for some time without children can be especially affected by such a diversion of their spouse’s attentions.
-Men will need to prepare themselves for this drastic change in their relationship when expecting a child.
+Especially for first time fathers, it may be a new experience to have their spouse’s attention and affections directed elsewhere.
+On some occasions, a new mother can become so focused on caring for her new child that the father can feel left out of this new bond, which can impact his emotional wellbeing and sense of identity.
+Men who have been with their partner for quite some time without children can feel quite shaken by this sudden loss of closeness and intimacy with their partner.
+Preparing for this huge change in the relationship is the best way to avoid bigger issues.

 COMMON PROBLEMS FOR NEW MOTHERS

-Many women find that they feel extremely isolated after childbirth and the total dedication to the infant’s schedule can seem overwhelming for some mothers.
-A new baby demands care and attention almost 24 hours a day, every day, and the mother is usually responsible for the lion’s share of the essential work to be done.
-Even if the father is very supportive, he will usually be away at work much of the time and tasks like feeding are usually the mother’s responsibility.
+Many women find that they feel extremely isolated after childbirth, and the total dedication to the infant’s schedule can seem overwhelming for some mothers.
+A new baby demands care and attention almost 24 hours a day, every day, and most of this responsibility falls on the mother, particularly in the first months of a child’s life.
+Even if the father is very supportive, the burdens placed on a mother are usually greater (2).
+This includes the physical impact on a woman’s body, the day-to-day care and feeding of the new child, and the impacts on a woman’s social life and career.
 Women who had an active career or social life before childbirth often feel cut adrift from their networks when they are at home caring for their new baby.
-Many women feel that they are losing contacts at work and with friends after a child is born and this in some cases this isolation may lead to depression or resentment.
+Many women feel that they are losing contacts at work and with friends after a child is born and in some cases this isolation may lead to resentment, or even depression.

 FAMILY RELATIONSHIP DYNAMICS